The Financial Conduct Authority (FCA) is bringing an end to the practice of car and home insurers charging loyal customers more than new customers.

 However, the FCA estimates that in the long-term this move will improve the market and these measures will save insurance customers £4.2bn over 10 years.

 We found existing customers were paying on average 20% more than new customers.
 In the extremes, those that had stayed with their insurer for 15-20 years were paying a staggering 75% more than those who'd recently switched.

-In separate research, the FCA found that in 2018, roughly six million policyholders were paying £1.2bn more than they needed to thanks to the loyalty penalty and a whole host of other complex and opaque pricing practices.
+In separate research, that in 2018, roughly six million policyholders were paying £1.2bn more than they needed to thanks to the loyalty penalty and a whole host of other complex and opaque pricing practices.